Distributed-IoT-Software-Arch-Course/docker-playground/README.md

 This playground has the objective to provide a basic understanding of Docker and how to use it to create, manage, and run containers.
 It offers a hands-on experience with Docker commands, Dockerfiles, and container management including also a brief presentation of Docker Compose.

-The outline of the playground is as follows:
+This repository contains also a description of Git main concepts and commands available here: [Git-Info](Git_Info.md) The outline of the playground is as follows:

 - [Container History & First Experiments](#container-history--first-experiments)